coreman14/ST-Character-Pack-HTML/README.md

 ## Arguments

 This program includes many customizations you can make to the look of the html file.
-From changing the title, adding a background image or changing any number of colors, you can make it look as you want without touching the code.
+From changing the title, adding a background image, or changing any number of colors, you can make it look as you want without touching the code.

 You can also use a config file to avoid having to add the options each time.